jbaumann/system_watchdog/README.md

 # System Watchdog
-A watchdog service for Linux that monitors applications,services network connections and other things.
+A watchdog service for Linux that monitors applications, services, network connections and other things.
 See the [Wiki](../../wiki) for detailed explanations.

 # A short Walkthrough for the Impatient